-Quick Tip: How to Sort an Array of Objects in JavaScript
+Quick Tip: How to Sort an Array of Objects in JavaScript — SitePoint

 toUpperCase method is used to convert all its characters to uppercase, so character casing is ignored when sorting.

-You can adjust the above function to accommodate other data types, and any other peculiarity your script needs.
+You can adjust the above function to accommodate other data types, and any other needs your script may have.

 Conclusion

-So there you have it — a short introduction to sorting an array of objects.
-Although many JavaScript libraries offer this kind of dynamic sorting ability (e.g. Underscore.js, Lodash and Sugar), as demonstrated, it’s not all that hard to implement this kind of functionality yourself.
+So there you have it — a short introduction to sorting an array of objects using vanilla JavaScript.
+Although many libraries offer this kind of dynamic sorting ability, as demonstrated, it’s not all that hard to implement this functionality yourself.
+Plus it’s good to understand what is going on under the hood.

-If you have any questions or comments, I’d be glad to hear them in the comments.

-This article was peer reviewed by Moritz Kröger, Giulio Mainardi, Vildan Softic and Rob Simpson.
-Thanks to all of SitePoint’s peer reviewers for making SitePoint content the best it can be!